“These people really have no idea who you are, do they?”

 Brad Walker serves up the first several pages of this issue and his work continues to be consistently strong.
 I particularly liked the grand entrance as he depicts the arrival of the Sinestro Corps.
 Walker has said on social media that he fell behind due to personal matters and that this issue, along with the next couple, would be supported with the help of other artists.
 This month it’s Ethan Van Sciver who provides the bulk of the issue’s art and no one could have chosen a better artist for this book.

 Van Sciver owns the Green Lantern franchise when it comes to providing powerful visuals.
 In my opinion there simply is no better artist when it comes to these characters and his version of Sinestro is by far my favorite.
 Sinestro was originally based on actor David Niven but under Ethan’s pen he’s equal parts Hitler and Niven, a terrifyingly formidable force who’s imposing physical presence is only eclipsed by the superior intellect hiding behind his cold and calculating alien eyes.
 I particularly like how Van Sciver brings Sinestro’s eyebrow design to Soranik Natu, giving her a much more exotic alien look.

 Sinestro #16 is one of the best issues of the series so far thanks in large part to the world building that Cullen Bunn has brought to the book.
-The payoff to readers who've been on board since the beginning signals that this series is about to go someplace special.
-Brad Walker's efforts are as solid as ever but the art takes an upward swing when Ethan Van Sciver's work takes over.
-4.5 out of 5 lanterns.
+The payoff to readers who’ve been on board since the beginning signals that this series is about to go someplace special.
+Brad Walker’s efforts are as solid as ever but the art takes an upward swing when Ethan Van Sciver’s work takes over.
+Nine out of ten lanterns.